weibeld/RPC-Client-Heroku/README.md

 The value of the `CLOUDAMQP_URL` variable is the URI of the RabbitMQ server that has just been created on Heroku.
 Your application needs this URI in order to connect to the RabbitMQ server.

-**Important:** you have to execute the above command **only once** for the client-server pair.
-If you already ran this for the RPC server, then **do not** run it again for the RPC client.
-Instead, just add the above config vars to the RPC client application:
+**Important:** you have to execute the above command **only once** for the client/server pair.
+If you already ran this for the server, then **do not** run it again for the client.
+Instead, just add the above config vars to the client application:

 ~~~bash
 heroku config:set CLOUDAMQP_APIKEY="..."